cyberstudentsacademy/csd-ctf/README.md

 # csd-ctf
-CSD Write Up's and Challenge Assets
+CSD Write Up's and Challenges from the Cyberstudents discord.
+You can join at discord.gg/cyberstudents.